plokhotnyuk/jsoniter-scala/README.md

 values by placeholder characters, parse numbers with limited binary representation doing half even rounding for too long JSON numbers, serialize floats and doubles to the _shortest_ textual representation without loosing of precision
-3. **Speed**: do parsing and serialization of JSON directly from UTF-8 bytes to your data structures and back, do it crazily fast without using of run-time reflection, intermediate ASTs, strings or hash maps, with minimum allocations and copying
+3. **Speed**: do parsing and serialization of JSON directly from UTF-8 bytes to your data structures and back, do it crazily fast without using of runtime reflection or runtime code generation, intermediate ASTs, hash maps, but with minimum allocations and copying
 4. **Productivity**: derive codecs recursively for complex types using one line macro, do it in _compile-time_ to minimize the probability of run-time issues, optionally print generated sources as compiler output to be inspected for proving safety and correctness or to be reused as a starting point for the implementation of custom codecs, prohibit